sivert-io/matchzy-overtime-manager/README.md

 matchzy_remote_log_url "url"
 ```

-Replace `your-express-server-ip` with the actual IP address of your MatchZy Overtime Manager server.
+Replace `your-express-server-ip` with the actual IP address of your MOM server.

 ## Development 🏗️